iew Matthias Leuthard | Doctor of Science (Dr. Sc. ETH Zurich)

 CITE MODEL

-The CITE (Computable Induced Technical change and Energy) model, originally developed by Bretschger et al. (2011), is a dynamic, multi-sectoral CGE model with endogenous growth suitable for energy and climate policy evaluation.
-My colleague Alena Miftkhova (Dr. Alena Miftakhova) and me have extended the CITE model in various ways.
-For example, we have integrated an empirically based endogenous energy substitution capacity or an experience-induced learning mechanism for wind and solar into the CITE model.
-In addition, the model features a detailed power generation module with various generation technologies and endogenous technological change in the form of learning (refer to boosting paper). (link to ETHZ homepage: SimLab)
+The CITE (Computable Induced Technical Change and Energy) model, originally developed by Bretschger et al. (2011), is a dynamic, multi-sectoral CGE model with endogenous growth suitable for energy and climate policy evaluation.
+In collaboration with my colleague Dr. Alena Miftakhova, I have extended the CITE model in several dimensions.
+Specifically, we introduced three innovative, empirically grounded mechanisms that prove important for decarbonization but often go unnoticed in macroeconomic analyses of climate policy: the improving potential of renewables to substitute for fossil energy, experience-based learning in renewable energy production, and increasing efficiency of energy use in the economy.
+In addition, the model features a detailed power generation module that encompasses a range of technologies and captures endogenous technological change through learning and gains from specialization.
+The link to the ETHZ homepage is SimLab

 Screenshot of web app